-If you would like to make a complaint or give feedback about your courses, programme or study environment, there are several steps that you can take.
+Do you want to make a complaint or give feedback about your course, programme or study environment?
+Have you seen wrongdoings that you want to report?
+Depending on what the case is about, there are different instances that you can turn to.

 Before you proceed with making a complaint, you should know what applies in different situations.
 Student rights and obligations at Uppsala University are described in detail in the Guidelines for the students' working conditions.
 These guidelines address the rights and responsibilities that you as a student have in areas such as study environment, student influence, course planning, teaching and examination.

 Your course syllabi describe and govern the direction, structure, content and intended learning outcomes of your courses.
 You are always welcome to contact the study counsellor at your department to learn more about this.